 From the peaceful Catskills to the dramatic Narrows, at the throat of the New York Harbor, intrepid swimmers cover 120 miles of the Hudson River’s great stream.

-For one week, each day's marathon swim begins with the ebb tide at one bridge and ends at the next, covering distances ranging from 13.2 miles to 19.8 miles.
-Swimmers can participate in one to all of the seven stages.
+For one week, each day’s marathon swim begins with the ebb tide at one bridge and ends at the next, covering distances ranging from 13.2 miles to 19.8 miles.
+Swimmers can participate as solos or relays in one to all of the seven stages.

 The swim strings together the Rip Van Winkle | Kingston-Rhinecliff | Mid-Hudson | Newburgh-Beacon | Bear Mountain | Tappan Zee | George Washington | Verrazano Narrows Bridges.

-The third seven-day, seven-stage, 8 Bridges Hudson River Swim will take place from June 15 to June 22, 2013.
+The fourth seven-day, seven-stage, 8 Bridges Hudson River Swim will take place from June 18 – June 25 2014.